 Issue #48: American Finance, the Global Market for Art, and the Need for Speed

 This issue is structured around contemporary political and aesthetic debates focused on three books: The Fall and Rise of American Finance: From JP Morgan to BlackRock (Verso, 2024) by Stephen Maher and Scott Aquanno; The Global Rules of Art: The Emergence and Divisions of a Cultural World Economy (Princeton University Press, 2022) by Larissa Buchholz; and Anna Kornbluh’s Immediacy, or The Style of Too Late Capitalism (Verso, 2024).
-Included here are a range of responses to these books in the hope of generating more discussion around finance capital, the global art market, and the accelerated rate of consumption under capital.
+Included here are a range of responses to these books in the hope of generating more discussion around finance capital, the global art world, and the accelerated rate of consumption under capital.

 Inside the issue